Savoury French Toast

 Preparing the Savoury French Toast

-We’ll start off by chopping the vegetables.
-Peel and finely chop the onion.
-Chop the pepper into small cubes.
-Finely chop the coriander.
-Seed and chop the chili.
+• Seed and chop one chili of choice.
 I find that if you leave the seeds in the chili, you get them in every other bite and they are not fun to chew on in this breakfast.
 So, It’s best to remove them.

 The Egg, Milk, and Vegetable Mix

-Now we can get the egg mix ready.
-Crack the eggs into a bowl or a pie dish.
-Using a fork or whisk, beat them so that the yellows and whites are mixed together.
-Add salt and pepper to taste and mix it in so that it’s evenly distributed.
+• Add salt and pepper to taste and mix it in so that it’s evenly distributed.
 I prefer not to add too much salt to this, because eggs are naturally salty.
 But I like to add lots of black pepper.

-Pour the half and half (or milk if you prefer it a little lighter) into the eggs and mix everything well.
+• Pour 1/2 a cup of half and half (or milk if you prefer it a little lighter) into the eggs and mix everything well.
 I like to have the mixture a little thick, so it coats the croissants well.
-Add the vegetables to the bowl and mix everything in well, so that it’s a more or less homogenous mixture.

 Frying the Savoury French Toast

-To fry the toast, heat a non-stick pan or a skillet like you would when making pancakes.
-Add a dollop of butter to the pan or skillet and allow it to melt.
-Dip one half of a croissant into the egg mixture and place it onto the buttered pan or skillet.
-When you lift the dipped croissant, make sure that you are picking up enough of the vegetables with it.
+• When you lift the dipped croissant, make sure that you are picking up enough of the vegetables with it.
 If they don’t adhere, you can always use a fork and place them on top after.
-Gently push it down onto the skillet so that it browns evenly.

-Allow the toast to cook for about 2 minutes on one side, then flip it over and gently push down again and allow it to cook for a further 2 minutes.
+• Allow the toast to cook for about 2 minutes on one side, then flip it over and gently push down again and allow it to cook for a further 2 minutes.
 I like my toast a little crisp, so I cook mine for a little longer.
 If you don’t like the browned egg, keep the heat at a low temperature and cook it for a little longer than 2 minutes.

 Once the French toast has cooked, place it on a cookie rack while you make the rest.
 This helps it stay crisp and prevents it from going soggy.
 Continue making the rest of them the rest like you did the first piece.